 Sam and Dean catch up with the Trickster, who sends them through a dizzying montage of TV show parodies, inviting them to play along with their "roles" or be stuck in "TV Land" forever.
 But once Castiel shows up, the boys get an idea as to what the Trickster might be hiding and eventually come up with a surprising answer.

-Dean and Sam are on a Supernatural convention where they meet lots of fans of the Supernatural Comic Books.
+Dean and Sam are at a Supernatural convention where they meet lots of fans of the Supernatural Books.
 After a while they get the impression that something is not right at the location of the convention.